codexgigassys/codex-backend/README.md

 The metadata tree is organized in several categories, and it will vary depending on the file.

 #### File buttons functionality
-The **Download button** has the same functionality of the above button, but this will download only the file you’re currently viewing.
+The **Download button** has almost the same functionality as the download button mentioned before, but this will download only the file you’re currently viewing.
 The password for the .zip file is “codex”.

 ![img](doc/16-file-download.png?raw=true)